Programme/Approved Electives for 2022/23

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/law-20033/lists

 This module aims to introduce students to how law works in the community and facilitate and empower students to take an active and reflective role in their learning, and provide a realistic context in which students can practice their general transferable and applied communication skills.
-Primarily, however, the module fulfils the aims of the new (April 2007) Law programme specification and in particular the aspiration to offer a distinctive opportunity for student learning in Law& Action and to build on Level 1 skills modules.Particularly it provides the students with a unique opportunity to engage with local community organisations, and present their group projects to the local High School as part of the citizenship curriculum.
+Primarily, however, the module offers a distinctive opportunity for student learning in Law in Action and to build on Level 4 skills modules.Particularly it provides the students with a unique opportunity to engage with local community organisations, and present their group projects to the local High School as part of the citizenship curriculum.

 Intended Learning Outcomes